drghirlanda/alex/Manual.md

     alex -v <Directory>

-The directory is then expected to have Design and Materials subdirectories with appropriate files.
+The Directory is then expected to have Design and Materials subdirectories with appropriate files.
 A Data directory will be create if not present.